iflis7/42evo/README.md

 # PartII:(Cursus)

-The list of the projects on the 42 Quebec cursus.
+The list of the projects for the 42 Quebec cursus.

 You will find in this folder every project I had to do for the Learner cursus.